 Before filing chapter 7 bankruptcy, we need to determine your eligibility through the means test.
 The means test is required by law to make sure that your income is not sufficient enough to pay your bills, and it is tied to the state’s median gross income.

-Because the per capita income in Connecticut ranks among the highest in the United States, it may be easier to qualify in Connecticut than in many other states.
+Because the per capita income in Connecticut ranks among the highest in the United States, it may be easier to qualify for chapter 7 in Connecticut than in many other states.

-- Gross income including wages, salary, tips, bonuses and commissions
+- gross income including wages, salary, tips, bonuses, and commissions

-- Net business income expenses
+- net business income expenses

-- Non-Social Security unemployment compensation
+- non-Social Security unemployemtn compensation

-- Pension and retirement income
+- pension and retirement income

-- Money received for expenses, including child support and alimony
+- money received for expenses, including child support and alimony

-- Any additional income
+- any additional income

 Even if it is, you may often be able to take advantage of deductions under IRS standards, including marital adjustments, mandatory payroll deductions and healthcare expenses, along with other allowable expenses and debt payment deductions.

-For a free and confidential bankruptcy consultation on Chapter 7 and other bankruptcy options, please contact us online or call The Law Offices of Ronald I. Chorches at 860-952-3878.
+For a free and confidential bankruptcy consultation on Chapter 7 and other bankruptcy options, please contact us online or call The Law Offices of Ronald I. Chorches at 860-563-3955.